Richard Ashcroft: Early life

-Ashcroft attended Up Holland High School in West Lancashire, along with future bandmates Simon Jones, Peter Salisbury and Simon Tong, and then attended nearby Winstanley College, where he met Nick McCabe.
-His teachers referred to him as "the cancer of the class", though one member of staff recalled him being "incredibly intelligent".
-Ashcroft was an avid football player, playing junior football for Wigan Athletic.
+Ashcroft attended Up Holland High School in West Lancashire with future band mates Simon Jones, Peter Salisbury and Simon Tong.
+He enrolled in Theatre Studies, English Literature, and Philosophy and Religion at Winstanley College.
+His teacher remembered him as "incredibly intelligent" but too dedicated to music to care about his grades.
+There, he met future band mate Nick McCabe.

+Ashcroft was an avid football player.
+He is listed in the 1998 Playfair Football Who's Who as having been on the books of Rotherham United playing junior football for Wigan Athletic.
 For some time, Ashcroft wanted to be a professional football player, idolising George Best, but as he grew older he lost interest in this, turning to music instead.